va3c/va3c.github.io/readme.md

 ### Forked Repos

-There are several repos here that are forks of other people's projectes.
+There are several repos here that are forks of other people's projects.
 These forks allow the vA3C Viewer to access their data files.

 These forks include the following:

 * Three.js
 * Stemkoski's Three.js Example Files
 * AlgeSurf
-* FGx Airports
+* FGx Aircraft

 Hats off to all of these nice sources...